Book Production

 • Tell them you’ll send them a copy of your published book as a gift for helping you.

 What makes your book different from the others?
-It could be its style, perspective, or that one unique character everyone will love.
+It could be its style, perspective, or one unique character everyone will love.
 You have this powerful detail to leverage in your book blurb, so make sure you’re using it.

 7 Book Blurb Examples